chasiubun/Obsidian/2. GM Tools/5eTools Compendium & Rules/compendium/bestiary/elemental/fire-elemental.md

 aliases: ["Fire Elemental"]
 ---
 # Fire Elemental
 *Source: Monster Manual p.
-125, Tales from the Yawning Portal, Tasha's Cauldron of Everything.
+125, Tales from the Yawning Portal, Mythic Odysseys of Theros, Tasha's Cauldron of Everything.
 Available in the SRD and the Basic Rules.*

 A faint humanoid shape threads through the core of this wild, moving flame.
 A fire elemental is a force of capricious devastation.
 Wherever it moves, it sets its surroundings ablaze, turning the world to ash, smoke, and cinders.
 Water can halt its destructive progress, causing the fire elemental to shrink back, hissing and smoking in pain and rage.